 Taken from Fairfield Inn parking lot off of State Street in New Albany.

 For more of those country life views with incredible amenities fun for one or a whole family, check out Joe Huber’s Family Farm & Restaurant (9), where you can have lunch and then the little ones can go out by the ponds and feed the ducks.
 (Bring snacks – they count on it – or you can purchase some in the small vending machines by the patio.)

 Just down the road from Joe Huber’s is Huber’s Orchard, Winery and Vineyards (10), where there are beautiful views of rolling hills and vineyards.
 While you’re there, you can check out the farmer’s market, a dairy shop with homemade cheese and ice cream, tour the winery or distillery and enjoy seasonal features like a Christmas tree farm or a pumpkin patch that comes with the sound of giggling kids.
 Some of the best views include the vineyards and the gorgeous pond.

 5. Parks & Forests

 Finally, don’t miss out on the range of beauty in SoIN parks.
 Charlestown State Park (11) has miles of hiking trails ranging from easy to rugged and access to the unique historical site Rose Island.
-Clark State Forest (12) features a fire tower/overlook with stunning views of the surrounding forest and lakes, this is one of best views the area.
+Clark State Forest (12) features a fire tower/overlook with stunning views of the surrounding forest and lakes.
+This is one of the best views in the area.
 The forest also provides a trailhead to the Knobstone Trail, the longest trail in Indiana that many use as a training ground for the Appalachian Trail!
 There is also a trailhead at Deam Lake State Recreation Area (13).